 What works for some may not work for others.
 That’s why you need a toolkit to draw on (hint: An ORANGES toolkit!).
-If you’d like to learn more about the science behind why you’re feeling the way you are, and a range of practical tools to help you (and those around you) to manage burnout and fatigue, join our special Mental Health Month webinar – Managing Burnout and Fatigue – on Wednesday 29 October.
+If you’d like to learn more about the science behind why you’re feeling the way you are, and a range of practical tools to help you (and those around you) to manage burnout and fatigue, find out about how our webinars could help.

 If you are feeling consistently exhausted, it’s a good idea to visit your GP for a check-up.
 You may be experiencing a medical issue that goes beyond your general wellbeing and mental health.
 There are even some preliminary findings in the UK that people who’ve had COVID-19 are experiencing longer periods of fatigue and chronic fatigue.
 For all of us, it’s important to not overexert yourself physically or mentally and ensure you get rest and good quality sleep of 7-8 hours per night.

 When it comes to managing your mental health or the health of those around you, there is a lot of support all around.
 You may be able to access counselling support through your Employee Assistance Program (EAP) at work, or free call:

 *This blog post is written for the general population and if you are concerned and need medical support, you should seek out professional advice.